Looking for a fun Oahu adventure? Scroll to see 4 of the best spots for kayaking Oahu plus the best Oahu kayaking tours.

 You’ll be picked up from Waikiki for your guided tour before embarking on a half-day journey or a short, relaxing trip.

 If you’re interested in visiting the peaceful Lanikai Beach for a snorkeling excursion, be sure to choose a kayaking tour that will bring you there.
+There are lots of Oahu kayak tours to pick from.

 A 30 to 45-minute kayak trip will bring you to this beautiful beach with no shore wave breaks.
 Bring a waterproof camera to get some shots of the marine life both on and off of the shore!